Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Radio host arrested for funding secession

 D100 radio host Wan Yiu-sing (a.k.a.
 Giggs), his wife and his assistants were arrested by the police for launching the 'A thousand of fathers and mothers: Taiwan education aid programme' crowdfunding campaign to support the anti-revision movement.
 The security officer was arrested on suspicion of committing the crime of 'money laundering.'
 Giggs was also involved in 'funding others to split the country with money or other properties.'
-This is the first time the police have cited the crime of funding secession under the Hong Kong national security law.
+This was the first time the police have cited the crime of funding secession under the Hong Kong national security law.
 The Mainland Affairs Council of Taiwan reprimanded the Hong Kong police for "repeating the law and doing nothing to help stabilize the Hong Kong society."

-12 Hong Kong family members release balloons

-Accompanied by members of Tsuen Wan District Councilor Lester Shum and Owen Chow, the 12 family members of the arrested Hong Kong people went to Kat O, which is only one sea away from Yantian, to drop balloons towards the detention center and pull up those with "SAVE 12" and "Go Home".
-Banner, expressing concern about the condition of the children and wishing them to return safely soon.
-At 2 pm, the marine police arrived at the scene and pointed out that there was a case of 'violation of the gathering restriction order' and recorded the personal data of some people at the scene and two reporters.

-721 incident memorial, police officers walked into Yoho Mall
+721 incident memorials

-On 21 November, 15 months after the 721 incident, a large number of police officers deployed heavily at Yuen Long station and the district.
-In the evening, Adam Ma Chun-man (a.k.a.
-Captain America 2.0) appeared again in the atrium of Yoho Mall, chanting slogans such as 'Liberate Hong Kong and 'Hong Kong Independence', and sang Glory to Hong Kong three times, during which someone hung up and wrote on the second floor.
-There are a "721 Unseen People in the 16th Month" poster.
+On 21 November, 15 months after the 721 incident, a large number of police officers was deployed at Yuen Long station and in the district.
+In the evening, Adam Ma Chun-man, also known as 'Captain America 2.0', appeared again in the atrium of Yoho Mall, chanting slogans such as 'Liberate Hong Kong and 'Hong Kong Independence', and sang Glory to Hong Kong.
 Several plainclothes police officers were divided into three teams to take pictures in the surrounding area.
-In less than ten minutes, more than 30 uniformed police officers wearing helmets walked into the mall in multiple ways, raised the purple flag and pulled up a large-scale cordon around the atrium to intercept and search 'Captain America 2.0'.
+In less than ten minutes, more than 30 uniformed police officers wearing helmets walked into the mall, raised the purple flag and pulled up a large-scale cordon around the atrium to intercept and search 'Captain America 2.0'.
 A large number of police officers continued to patrol the mall, and then once again raised the purple flag.
 They left the mall at about 7 pm.

 In addition, social worker Hendrick Lui played the episode of Hong Kong Connection '7.21 Who Owns the Truth' at the Lennon Wall of Yuen Long West Rail station.
 During the preparation time, more than 20 uniformed police officers and media liaison teams were present.
 Lui then transferred to the Fung Yau Street Sitting-out Area to hold a screening.
 Police officers monitored the scene.